 Although Angle supports polynomial fitting up to an order of 6, it is recommendable to divide the energy region of interest into several segments and fit each of them with polynomials of a lower order (not more than an order of 3).

 If you do not specify interpolation regions (i.e. if you enter “0” as the number of regions), interpolation will not be used.
 This way, you will define a “discrete curve” – you will be still able to run calculations, but efficiencies will be calculated only for the energies which exist in the experimental points.
-This approach have some advantages; in cases when all energies of interest for calculation have their counterparts in the experimental points, exact efficiency values will be used, instead of interpolated ones, leading to better accuracy (again, only for given energies).
+This approach has some advantages; in cases when all energies of interest for calculation have their counterparts in the experimental points, exact efficiency values will be used, instead of interpolated ones, leading to better accuracy (again, only for given energies).

 Discrete REC is particularly suitable for scintillation detectors, where often only one or a few gamma-energies are recorded in the spectrum.